huynguyencong/NHNetworkTime/README.md

 #import "NHNetworkTime.h"
 ```

-Call `syncWithComplete:` in `- application: didFinishLaunchingWithOptions:` to synchronize time from server.
-Use completion block if you want:
+Call `synchronize` in `- application: didFinishLaunchingWithOptions:` to update time from server when you launch app:

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
-    [[NHNetworkClock sharedNetworkClock] syncWithComplete:nil];
+    [[NHNetworkClock sharedNetworkClock] synchronize];
     return YES;
 }
 ```

-then get network time when sync complete in everywhere in your source code:
+then you can get network time when sync complete in anywhere in your source code:

 ```
 NSDate *networkDate = [NSDate networkDate];
 ```

-or add notification to re-update your UI in anywhere you want
+or add notification to re-update your UI in anywhere you want when time is updated:

 ```
 [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(networkTimeSyncCompleteNotification:) name:kNHNetworkTimeSyncCompleteNotification object:nil];